BioMedIA-repo/ERSR/README.md

 ## Train
 ### 1. Dataset Preparation
-Please organise the dataset according to the following structure,where the npz file stores the images and their corresponding segmentation labels with the key name {image,label}:
+Please organise the dataset according to the following structure,where the npz file stores the images and their corresponding segmentation labels with the key name {image, label}:
 ```angular2
 root:[data]
 +--data_name